 - Eat breakfast - A meal that includes eggs (for the cysteine), a banana (for the potassium, and fruit juice (for the fructose) or a sports drink (for the electrolytes, sugars and salts) can get the body on the road to recovery.
 Keep in mind that caffeinated coffee, tea and soda will further dehydrate a drinker.

-For more information on hangovers, alcohol and related topics, check out the links on the next page.
+For more information on hangovers, alcohol and related topics, check out the links below.